updated Last minute

 David has a wealth of knowledge and experience, and has stories to share.
 With a masters degree in psychology he has worked as a social worker with Children's Services, developed a vineyard and then a winery, constructed his home and winery, then remodeled and developed this diverse and sustainable homestead.

-With a wealth of information and experiences, there is here sources and resources of information on farming, permaculture, gardening, irrigation, marketing, food preservation.
-Your presence is helpful as I am of an age where a desire to share this with is important to me.
+With a wealth of information and experiences, there is here sources and resources of information on farming, permaculture, gardening, irrigation, marketing, and food preservation.
+Your presence is helpful as I am of an age where a desire to share this with others is important to me.

 • Types of help and learning opportunities